COP 4530

 religious holy days, and official University activities.
 These absences

-will be accommodated in a way that does not arbitrarily penalize students
+will be accommodated in a way that does not arbitrarily penalize

-whose dependent children experience serious illness.
+given to students whose dependent children experience serious

 - It is the student's responsibility to notify me as soon as possible